Erin-1919/Erin-1919.github.io/_posts/2020-04-27-What-is-a-Right-Resolution-of-DEMs.md

 ---
-title: "Determine a Right DEM Resolution"
+title: "What is a Right Resolution of DEMs?"
 layout: post
 ---